wombleton/gitlaw-nz/acts/P/Parliamentary Service Act 2000.md

     *   (c) expenditure under Vote Parliamentary Service in respect of the publication of the advertisement is invalid only to the extent, and from the date, that expenses are attributed to the publication of the advertisement during the regulated period in accordance with paragraph (a).

-    Section 3C: inserted, on 1 January 2011, by [section 6][80] of the Parliamentary Service Amendment Act 2010 (2010 No 138).
+    Section 3C: inserted, on 1 January 2011, by [section 6][82] of the Parliamentary Service Amendment Act 2010 (2010 No 138).

 ##### 3D Opinion given by Electoral Commission may be taken into account in determining whether advertisement is election advertisement

-*   An opinion given to any person by the Electoral Commission under [section 204I(3)][83] of the Electoral Act 1993 (as inserted by [section 7][84] of the Electoral (Finance Reform and Advance Voting) Amendment Act 2010) may be taken into account in determining whether an advertisement is an election advertisement for the purposes of [section 3B(2)(b)][7] of this Act.
+*   An opinion given to any person by the Electoral Commission under [section 204I(3)][88] of the Electoral Act 1993 (as inserted by [section 7][89] of the Electoral (Finance Reform and Advance Voting) Amendment Act 2010) may be taken into account in determining whether an advertisement is an election advertisement for the purposes of [section 3B(2)(b)][7] of this Act.

-    Section 3D: inserted, on 1 January 2011, by [section 6][80] of the Parliamentary Service Amendment Act 2010 (2010 No 138).
+    Section 3D: inserted, on 1 January 2011, by [section 6][82] of the Parliamentary Service Amendment Act 2010 (2010 No 138).

-##### 3E Interpretation of determinations under section 20A of Civil List Act 1979
+##### 3E Interpretation of determinations and directions under Members of Parliament (Remuneration and Services) Act 2013

-*   All determinations made by the Speaker under [section 20A][81] of the Civil List Act 1979 must be interpreted consistently with [sections 3B][7] and [3C][8].
+*   Every determination made by the Remuneration Authority under [section 17][83] of the Members of Parliament (Remuneration and Services) Act 2013 and all directions issued by the Speaker under [section 23][84] of that Act must be interpreted consistently with [sections 3B][7] and [3C][8] of this Act.

-    Section 3E: inserted, on 1 January 2011, by [section 6][80] of the Parliamentary Service Amendment Act 2010 (2010 No 138).
+    Section 3E: replaced, on 16 December 2013, by [section 50][90] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

 #### Purposes

-*   Heading: inserted, on 1 January 2011, by [section 7][85] of the Parliamentary Service Amendment Act 2010 (2010 No 138).
+*   Heading: inserted, on 1 January 2011, by [section 7][91] of the Parliamentary Service Amendment Act 2010 (2010 No 138).

 ##### 4 Purposes of this Act